jahnavi1111/pneuma_replicate/README.md

 # The Pneuma Project

 Pneuma is a data discovery system for tabular data.
+A table may be relevant to a data problem because of its content, i.e., columns and rows in tabular data.
+A table may also be relevant to a data problem because of its context e.g., documentation explaining how the data was collected.
+Pneuma retrieves tables from table repositories based on both their content and context.
 It consists of multiple components that can be utilized separately.

 ## Pneuma-Summarizer